 Setting up an online store with Wix and GoDaddy is as easy as adding products and setting up your payment processing details.
 Though Wix’s basic ecommerce plan is more expensive ($27 vs the $24.99 regular price of GoDaddy’s ecommerce package), Wix doesn’t charge any extra transaction fees.
 Keep in mind, though, that you’ll still pay fees associated with your chosen payment gateway.

 In general, anything ecommerce-related you could do with Wix, you can also do with GoDaddy, like sell physical and digital products on your online store.
 You can set up a services page, allowing customers to book appointments and pay for them online.
 Both Wix and GoDaddy offer dropshipping on their ecommerce plans.

 With that said, Wix includes some pretty spectacular industry-specific ecommerce features in its business plans.
 At the first Business tier, restaurants get online ordering and reservations management as well as custom menus.
 There are also robust features for online booking, ticket and event sales, reservations for hotels and vacation rentals, a complete fitness center solution, and the ability for artists to sell their work online.

-Winner: Wix has far more robust features included in its first Business and Ecommerce plan, though you will need the mid-tier Business plan for a built-in online store.
-Wix also has more comprehensive industry-specific ecommerce tools.
-If you only need the most basic ecommerce features, GoDaddy edges Wix out on base price, but note that GoDaddy charges transaction fees, while Wix does not.
+Winner: Wix has far more robust features in its first Business Ecommerce plan than GoDaddy and more robust advanced tools in comparable ecommerce plans overall.
+Wix also has industry-specific ecommerce tools that GoDaddy lacks.
+If you only need basic ecommerce features, GoDaddy edges Wix out on price, but GoDaddy also charges transaction fees, while Wix does not.